GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 The BRDF/Albedo parameters provide: a) coefficients for mathematical functions that describe the BRDF of each pixel in the seven [MODIS](#modis) 'Land' bands (1- 7); and, b) [albedo](#albedo) measurements derived simultaneously from the BRDF for bands 1&ndash;7 as well as three broad bands (0.4&ndash;0.7, 0.7&ndash;3.0, and 0.4&ndash;3.0 micrometers).
 Learn more: [NASA BRDF/Albedo parameters](https://modis.gsfc.nasa.gov/data/dataprod/mod43.php).

+{#cloud-masking}
+## Cloud Masking

+A process that removes clouds and cloud shadows from Earth observation images to create cloud-free images and analysis ready data (ARD).
+One application is s2cloudless, a Python package that provides automated cloud detection in Sentinel-2 imagery.

 {#cog}
 ## Cloud Optimised GeoTIFF (COG)